 John Smith named Tifton, GA as his birthplace on his Social Security SS5 Form.
-He also stated that his father’s name was Simon Smith, and that his mother’s name was unknown because she died when he was an infant:
+He also stated that his father’s name was Simon Smith, and that his mother’s name was unknown and died when he was an infant:

 I haven’t found any connection to Tifton in any records other than this SS5.
 Searches for Simon Smith in Georgia turned up too many hits to be useful.
 I decided to utilize the technique of cluster research since I’ve had so much success with it in the past.
 Cluster Research teaches us to research anyone associated with the focus person in hopes of finding a path to new research avenues.